 I was a finals qualifier in high school and college rodeo--in bareback bronc, bull riding, team roping, and calf roping.
 I also qualified to the Grand National in cutting.
 I won the professional bareback-bronc rookie of the year in 1986.
 After a career ending injury, I hit the ranch trail; working on some of the most prestigious ranches in the west.
 I had the privilege of working on the Circle Bar Ranch, the Flying M Ranch, Cane Springs Ranch, Finney Ranch, Mathis Ranch, and many more-- all the time refining the skills of the Horseman.
 I have had the opportunity to conduct a variety of horse training/colt starting clinics.

-Rick also trained Jumping Horses and nearly every breed in California.
-He trained racehorses and had two of his colts sell at Barrett's Sale, the second largest Thoroughbred sale in the country.
-Rick attended two years of horseshoeing school and became a successful corrective and therapeutic farrier in California and Nevada.
+I have trained Jumping Horses and started several world-class dressage horses.
+I spent several years training racehorses and had two of my colts sell at Barrett's Sale, the second largest Thoroughbred sale in the country.
+I attended two years of horseshoeing school and became a successful corrective and therapeutic farrier in California and Nevada.

 My passion has centered around training the ultra-responsive Hackamore/Bridle horses of the California and Nevada ranges.
 I have found those foundations are applicable to all breed and disciplines seeking a supreme equine partner.